 Using a large mortgage for a development

-If you’re looking to finance a development, then you won’t be able to get a mortgage to fund the development.
+If you’re looking to finance a property development, a regular mortgage wouldn’t be enough to fund the project.
 This is because the development has not yet been built.
-Once a development is completely finished, then of course you can remortgage.
-If you need finance for a development, read our article on development finance.
+Once development is completely finished, then of course you can remortgage.

 Specialists in large mortgage loans